manyone-cph/teaching-dmjx-data-and-services/tutorials/browser-storage/README.md

 ### 3. Simple authentication with cookies

-/*Or you can implement a cookie consent banner logic*/

 Cookies are used for managing sessions and maintaining user state across multiple pages.
 A simple use case could be to check if a user is logged in as they navigate through different parts of a website.
+Or implementing a cookie consent banner, that's hidden once the user accepts the cookies.

 1. Set up a Vite + Vue app with `npm create vite@latest` (or use an existing project).
 2. Create a simple login page with a username and password field.